 \section{Abstract}

-In this note we propose an approach to some questions about the birational geometry of smooth cubic fourfolds through the theory of Chow motives.
-Let $X \subset \P^5$ be such a cubic hypersurface.
-We prove that, assuming the Hodge conjecture for the product $S \times S$, where $S$ is a complex surface, and the finite dimensionality of the Chow motive $h(S)$, there are at most a countable number of decomposable integral polarized Hodge structures, arising from the fibers of a family $f : \sS \to B$ of smooth projective surfaces.
-According to the results in \cite{ABB} this is related to a conjecture proving the irrationality of a very general $X$.
-We introduce the transcendental part $t(X)$ of the motive of $X$ and prove that it is isomorphic to the (twisted) transcendental part $h^{tr}_2(F(X))$ in a suitable Chow-K\"unneth decomposition for the motive of the Fano variety of lines $F(X)$.
-If $X$ is special, in the sense of B.Hassett, and $F(X) \simeq S^{[2]}$, with $S$ a K3 surface associated to $X$, then we show that $t(X)\simeq t_2(S)(1)$.
-Then we relate the existence of an isomorphism between the transcendental motive $t(X)$ and the (twisted) transcendental motive of a K3 surface with the conjectures by Hasset and Kuznetsov on the rationality of a special cubic fourfold.
-Finally we give examples of cubic fourfolds such that the motive $t(X)$ is finite dimensional and of abelian type.
+In this note we introduce the transcendental part $t(X)$ of the motive of a cubic fourfold $X$ and prove that it is isomorphic to the (twisted) transcendental part $h^{tr}_2(F(X))$ in a suitable Chow-K\"unneth decomposition for the motive of the Fano variety of lines $F(X)$.
+Then we prove that $t(X)$ is isomorphic to the {\it Prym motive} associated to the surface $S_l \subset F(X)$ of lines meeting a general line $l$.
+If $X$ is a special cubic fourfold in the sense of Hodge theory, and $F(X) \simeq S^{[2]}$, with $S$ a K3, then we show that $t(X)\simeq t_2(S)(1)$, where $t_2(S)$ is the transcendental motive.
+Therefore the motive $h(X)$ is finite dimensional if and only if $S$ has a finite dimensional motive.
+If $X$ is very general then $t(X)$ cannot be isomorphic to the (twisted) transcendental motive of a surface.
+We relate the existence of an isomorphism $t(X) \simeq t_2(S)(1)$ to conjectures by Hassett and Kuznetsov on the rationality of a special cubic fourfold.
+Finally we consider the case of cubic fourfolds $X$ admitting a fibration over $\P^2$, whose fibers are either quadrics or del Pezzo surfaces of degree 6, and prove the isomorphism $t_2(S)(1) \simeq t(X)$, with $S$ a K3 surface.